Cars for Christmas

 Nevertheless.
 That doesn't mean I can't call bullshit.
 And it certainly doesn't force me to buy the crap.
 In fact, it makes me think twice, or three or six or twenty-eight times if I'm feeling obsessive, about what I do and do not need to get by in my own little life when I'm not holding the pole.

-So in our world, where Gorbechev lends his face to Louis Vuitton, let me lend my pathetic, anonymous, potentially hypocritical voice
+So in our world, where Gorbechev lends his face to Louis Vuitton, let me lend my pathetic, anonymous, potentially hypocritical voice to this:

 Plywood and nails (Habitat for Humanity): $10.